apple-orchard/orchard/README.md

 5. **Docker Issues**
    - Ensure Docker and Docker Compose are installed
-   - Check that ports 8011 is available
+   - Check that ports 3000 and 8011 are available
    - For Docker: Ensure Ollama is accessible via `host.docker.internal:11434`

 ### Logs